 WashU Engage, in its fourth year, is an initiative co-led by the Gephardt Institute and the Washington University Alumni Association which aligns with the university’s commitment to supporting habits of lifelong learning and leadership for alumni.
 This series of civic and community engagement opportunities serves local communities and encourages alumni to engage in the cities where they live and work.
-In 2019, over 350 alumni participated in 19 projects across the nation.
-Projects addressed social issues ranging from food insecurity to disaster relief.
+In the last year, alumni have participated in nearly 50 projects across the nation.

 We are continually adding new opportunities.
 If you would like to participate or lead a future WashU Engage project, please fill out this short form.
 To learn more about leading a project, view the handbook for Site Leaders here.